Nicole, by Nicole

 - Today, nearly every firm in America says they use alternative fees, but for so many, they simply reverse engineer a billable hour estimate and then add a “cushion.”
 We call this "wolves in sheeps' clothing."
 Don't be fooled.

-As with Wilbur and Orville Wright, just having a great original idea does not equal success.
-We draw on our experience from handling hundreds of cases using AFAs to hone what we do to achieve a successful outcome.
+We draw on our experience from successfully handling hundreds of cases using AFAs in courts and arbitrations across the country.
 On every case, that means:

-- defining what “victory” looks like with our clients at the beginning;
+- defining what “victory” looks like with our clients at the beginning, and in writing;

-- providing our Value Adjustment Line to allow clients to change the invoice to reflect the value of the services received;
+- providing our Value Adjustment Line to allow clients to change the invoice to reflect the value of the services received (seriously? um, yes);

-- doing detailed After Action Assessments on every matter to identify valuable “lessons learned” for ourselves and our clients.
+- doing detailed After Action Assessments on every matter to identify valuable “lessons learned” that we share with our clients.

-I've also had ample opportunity to flex my creativite muscle.
+I am also happy to have ample opportunity to flex my creativite muscle at Valorem.
 I created our Second Opinions

 practice and helped launch our AFA consulting

 , a sister business to Valorem Law, focused on prevention and saving clients and firms money on legal spend.

 I've been humbled by the honors that have been given to me (see the sidebar -- shameless plug) for my work (which isn't really work, since I am one of the few lawyers who can honestly say she likes what she does (on most days)).
 Since 2008, I’ve learned there is no challenge we cannot overcome, no matter (or firm) we cannot successfully take on and no people I put my faith in more than those around me.
-As my partner and co-founder, Pat Lamb
+As my partner and Valorem co-founder, Pat Lamb

-What will the next 9 years bring?
+What will the next 10 years bring?
 Hopefully more but productive change and validation of our leap of faith.
-We are, after all, rebels at our core and the legal industry is simply too complacent.
-I am grateful for the experiences I have had and for those who have been in the trenches with me.
-Who knows, when I revise my bio again, it might be from my Valorem rocket ship.
-Me and Orville and Wilbur Wright.
+We are, after all, rebels at our core and the legal industry is simply still too complacent.
+I am grateful for all that Valorem is and am thankful to those who have been in the trenches with me.
+Who knows, when I revise my bio again, it might be from our Valorem rocket ship.
+Elon Musk -- need a lawyer?